Got questions? You’re not alone.

 • Do you offer in-person or telehealth sessions?

+Yes to both!
 I offer secure telehealth therapy for adults anywhere in Washington State, and I also see clients in person at my cozy Blaine, WA office (just minutes from the border).
 You can choose what feels best, or even switch between the two.

 • What are your fees?

-I offer an equity-based sliding scale, inspired by the Green Bottle Method:
+I offer an equity-based sliding scale inspired by the Green Bottle Method:

 • $175 – Full Rate